LafeLabs/thing/scrolls/iconfactory.md

 The icons created in this system can also be 3d printed.
 This is done with [icon3d.html](icon3d.html), which you can just click on an icon to load.
 If you like the look of the icon, hit the SAVE button.
 If you want to see it in 3d, click on [three.html](three.html) to see it and rotate it around and zoom to see it.
 If you want to 3d print it, click on [threejs.html](threejs.html) and then download the file data/three.stl to get a file you can send to a 3d printer.
 If you do not have a 3d printer, this can be sent to some who does by email and they can print it.

 3d printed icons can be used like the clay icons to stamp in to a material like clay to replicate without a printer.
+Also, you can make an inverted 3d printed part by clicking on the link to [threejsinvert.html](threejsinvert.html), which will flip the icon into its mirror image to make a stamp.
+A 3d printed part like this can be stamped into a soft material, or have a soft coating added to it to make a stamp in ink.

 ### Make stencil for spray paint replication